 - Official transcript(s) showing receipt of a master's degree in a related field from an accredited institution

-- Resume (with description of education, work history, leadership experiences, and at least 3 professional references)
+- Resume (describing education, work history, leadership experiences, and listing at least 3 professional references)

 - Application Essay.
 Not to exceed 1,800 words.
-Please, address these specific questions in your essay:
+Please, address these specific questions in an essay:

 a) What are some highlights of your professional career?

-b) What are some experiences that highlight your leadership strengths?
+b) What are some experiences that demonstrate your leadership strengths?

 c) What are your professional goals?

-d) What reasons do you have for pursuing a Ed.D. in Educational Leadership (K-12) at Sam Houston State University?
+d) What reasons do you have for pursuing a Doctorate of Education (Ed.D.) in Educational Leadership (K-12) at Sam Houston State University?